 We make hundreds of decisions every single day.
 Some are small, like whether to have coffee or tea in the morning.
-Others are big choosing a career path, investing savings, or deciding how to guide our children.
+Others are bigβchoosing a career path, investing savings, or deciding how to guide our children.
 No matter the scale, every choice has consequences.
-That’s why good decision-making is such a vital skill.
-And here’s where something unexpected comes in chess.
+Thatβs why good decision-making is such a vital skill.
+And hereβs where Chess Improves Decision-Making: by training the mind to evaluate options, anticipate outcomes, and think several steps ahead, chess teaches lessons that apply far beyond the board.

 Short-Term Gains vs Long-Term Strategy